ajitkumarkp/OpenVino/gaze__mouse_control/README.md

 python3 /opt/intel/openvino_2021/deployment_tools/open_model_zoo/tools/downloader/downloader.py --name face-detection-0202

-- ìsrcî directory has all the source files:
+- ‚Äúsrc‚Äù directory has all the source files:

 The main.py file contains the main logic of the appicaltion.
-There are separate files for each of the models (with the modelís name) that contains the code for abstracting the class and methods are each model eg: load_model(), predict() etc.
+There are separate files for each of the models (with the model‚Äôs name) that contains the code for abstracting the class and methods are each model eg: load_model(), predict() etc.

 Note:
 - input_feeder.py is unused.